gillosae/lipcoder/VIBE_CODING.md

 # Vibe Coding Feature

 The Vibe Coding feature allows you to modify code using natural language instructions.
-It integrates with OpenAI's GPT-4 to understand your requests and apply changes to your code.
+It integrates with your choice of LLM backend (Claude or ChatGPT) to understand your requests and apply changes to your code.

 ## How to Use